-This has been a successful and adventurous year as the majority of our Head Start classrooms transitioned from half day to 6 hour days.
+This has been a successful and adventurous year as the majority of our Head Start classrooms transitioned from 6 hour days to 7 hour days Monday through Thursday.
 The expanded services reduced barriers and improved classroom attendance.
 Our first and foremost goal is the care and well-being of the children that are served through our partnerships and classrooms within our centers.
-The past year our program served 286 Head Start children and 88 Early Head Start Children.
+The past year our program served 272 Head Start children and 88 Early Head Start Children.
 Our dedicated staff strive to provide the most nurturing environment conducive to the learning experiences that our children deserve.